AmbireTech/adex-protocol/components/smart-platform.md

 ## Specification

-Each payment channel message is `(balancesRoot, eventsRoot, signatures)` and can be used to withdraw at anytime, as long as `signatures` are valid for a supermajority of the validators.
+Each payment channel message is `(stateRoot, signatures)` and can be used to withdraw at anytime, as long as `signatures` are valid for a supermajority of the validators.
 Unlike other payment channels/state channels, `sequence` is not needed.
 Because of the strict unidirectional property of the payment channel, any message can be used to withdraw at any time safely.

-What the validators sign is `hash(channelId, balancesRoot, eventsRoot)`.
+What the validators sign is `stateRoot`, which is a merkle root of `(latestEventHash, channelHash, balance1, balance2...)`

 The leader in advancing the state is the demand (advertiser) - they will sort the events, apply them to the state and sign.
 Each new state may apply more than one new event, allowing for higher throughput.
 Once the leader signs the new state, all the other validators (normally the supply) will validate and sign too.

+Furthermore:

+1. events might be bundled into one state advancement
+2. at each next state, `sum(balances)` must be >= to `sum(previous.balances)`
+3. at each next state, for every address x, `balances[x]` must be >= to `previous.balances[x]`
+4. at each next state `sum(balances)` must always be <= channel.totalDeposit

 ## Privacy of publishers and advertisers